Towards the Capacity of Private Information Retrieval from Coded and Colluding Servers

 We begin by introducing some intermediate lemmas which will be required in both Section~\ref{sec:capa} and Section~\ref{sec:symmetricCap}.
 Our proofs of linear \newName{} MDS-TPIR in Section~\ref{sec:capa} and MDS-TBSPIR capacity in Section~\ref{sec:symmetricCap} are partly based on the proofs of TBSPIR capacity in a replicated setting \cite{Wang2017adv} as well as the proofs of SPIR capacity~\cite{Wang2016} and TSPIR capacity~\cite{Wang2017col} from MDS-coded storage.
 We first prove the intermediate results for a set of servers that is free of adversaries and then, similar to~\cite{Wang2017adv}, argue that the entropy of the adversarial responses has to be the same as for nonadversarial servers to obtain the capacity.
 For completeness, the proofs of the intermediate steps are included, though some of the proofs can be taken directly from~\cite{Wang2017col} and~\cite{Wang2017adv}.

-Similar to the replicated case in~\cite[Lemma 6]{Wang2017adv}, in the following we argue that when considering zero error probability, \emph{i.e.}, guaranteeing that the user can decode if the number of corrupted answers is $\leq b$ and the number of nonresponsive servers is $\leq r$, every realization of $n-2b-r$ authentic answers has to be unique.
+Similar to the replicated case in~\cite[Lemma 6]{Wang2017adv}, in the following we argue that when considering zero error probability, \emph{i.e.}, guaranteeing that the user can decode if the number of corrupted answers is less than or equal to $b$ and the number of nonresponsive servers is less than or equal to $r$, every realization of $n-2b-r$ authentic answers has to be unique.

 \begin{lemma} In an optimal scheme with zero error probability for $b$ adversarial and $r$ nonresponsive servers it holds that